 I am a voracious learner, always expanding my skills as an educator and musician.
 I study to deepen my knowledge and to remember what it feels like to be a beginner, to confront the frustrations that come at the start of a new skill or instrument.
 I have more than two decades of experience teaching students of all levels, from beginning to advanced, ages 4 to adult.

-Emily has a Master’s Degree in piano performance and pedagogy from Northeastern Illinois University.
-As a pianist, she studied with Dr. Tom Wegren of UMD, Dr. Mikhail Yanovitsky, Dr. Elyse Mach and Pawel Checinski, a student of Claudio Arrau and Leon Fleisher.
-In 2015-2016, she took a year to study in Ireland where she received an MA in Creative Process with a specialization in Community Music from the National University of Ireland, and the Irish World Academy of Music and Dance at the University of Limerick, Ireland where she studied with Dr Helen Phelan, Dr. Mícheál Ó Súilleabháin, Kathleen Turner and Dr. Niall Keegan.
-She is a passionate learner who regularly performs.
-She has experience teaching students of all levels, ages 4 to adult.
-Though she is classically trained, she imparts a love of all forms of music.
+I have a Master’s Degree in piano performance and pedagogy from Northeastern Illinois University.
+As a pianist, I studied with Dr. Tom Wegren of UMD, Dr. Mikhail Yanovitsky, Dr. Elyse Mach and Pawel Checinski, a student of Claudio Arrau and Leon Fleisher.
+In 2015-2016, I took a year to study in Ireland where I received an MA in Creative Process with a specialization in Community Music from the National University of Ireland, and the Irish World Academy of Music and Dance at the University of Limerick, Ireland where she studied with Dr Helen Phelan, Dr. Mícheál Ó Súilleabháin, Kathleen Turner and Dr. Niall Keegan.
+Though I am classically trained, I impart a love of all forms of music.